The Day Room: Plot

 I began to sense a connection, almost a metaphysical connection, between the craft of acting and the fear we all have of dying.
 It seemed to me that actors are a kind of model for the ways in which we hide from the knowledge we inevitably possess of our final extinction.
 There's a sense in which actors teach us how to hide.

-Criticism
+Reception

 The Day Room was praised by critics for its intellectualism and black comedy, as well as for being a new direction for DeLillo.
-The noted critic Frank Rich, however, criticized it for being "One Flew Over the Cuckoo's Nest as it might be rewritten by a pretentious undergraduate who has just completed the midterm, if not all the required reading, for a survey course in the works of Pirandello, Beckett and Stoppard."
+The critic Frank Rich, however, criticized it for being "One Flew Over the Cuckoo's Nest as it might be rewritten by a pretentious undergraduate who has just completed the midterm, if not all the required reading, for a survey course in the works of Pirandello, Beckett and Stoppard."
 Upon its Chicago premiere, critic Richard Christianson gave the play similarly mixed reviews, writing that, while he enjoyed it, the play is "a little too 'literary,' a mite too obviously crafted and pretentious."